 Prerequisite or Co-requisite: MTH 251.

 This course provides an introduction to the fundamentals of the mechanics of materials for Bioengineering and Chemical Engineering students.
-The course stresses statics, dynamics, and mechanics of deformable media, and material behavior.
-Advanced topics in constitutive modeling, structural stability, and vibrations that are relevant to bio/chem engineering will be introduced and related to the course materials.
-The central theme of the course that binds these objects together is proper problem formulation in terms of kinematics, constitutive behavior, equilibrium, and compatibility.
+The course stresses statics and mechanics of deformable media, and material behavior.
+Advanced topics in material behavior and stability that are relevant to bio/chem engineering will be introduced and related to the course materials.
+The course takes an integrated approach to problem formulation in terms of kinematics, constitutive behavior, equilibrium, and compatibility. in PHY 191.

 CPB 244.
 Introduction to Environmental Engineering.
 (3)